JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-compatibility-guide.md

 original `android` blocks.

 Kotlin 2.3.0 introduces a deprecation warning when the `androidTarget` name is used in Kotlin Multiplatform projects.
-If you need more time to migrate to the `android` block, use Kotlin 2.3.10, where the warning doesn't appear.
+If you need more time to migrate to the `android` block, use Kotlin 2.3.10 with AGP 8.x, where the warning doesn't appear.

 **What's the best practice now?**